CHRISTOPHER P. RAMEY, Founder

 HTI: In what ways has your company or industry changed over the years?

+CPR: I’m told The Home Trust International is an ‘alternative institution.’
 We’ve been called everything from a ‘Secret Society’ to ‘Harrods for the home.’
 The Business Observer called us ‘Angie’s List for the Wealthy.’
-But it’s really much simpler.
-The Home Trust is a group of talented companies and individuals in design and shelter who have integrity.
+But it’s really much simpler; we possess the highest standards.

 HTI: Do you have a favorite book or author?